tyShinkle/md-tutorial/README.md

 - There are different flavors of Markdown such as GitHub Flavored Markdown, Markdown Extra, Markua and more.

 ## Formatting Text with Markdown

+Markup languages have syntax rules and add additional symbols to text or 'markup' traditional content.